GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-25-jpa-sql-and-embeddable.md

 public class Postcode4 {..}
 ```

-Upon creation of the table a constraint is placed on it, meaning it will return an error on every attempt to add a duplicate.
-I was surprised that the errors really showed up in the terminal, as from my Python/Sqlite days I remember that placing a 'unique' constrained simply worked without error.
-So I asked ChatGPT how to prevent the errors, and that should be done by not trying to insert duplicates at all.
-Hibernate can do that, but it requires the introduction of a so called @Embeddable Id class that holds the key to the crosstable.
-The primary key of this table will not be either one of the columns, but the combination of the columns.
+Upon creation of the table a constraint is placed on it, meaning it will return an error on every attempt to add a duplicate row.
+I was surprised that the errors really showed up in the terminal, as from my Python/Sqlite days I remember that placing a 'unique' constraint simply worked without error.
+ChatGPT replied that this should be achiebved by not trying to insert duplicates at all.
+Hibernate can help with that, but to have Hibernate do this a so called @Embeddable Id class that holds the key to the crosstable is required.
+The primary key of the _postcode4_ table will not be a separate new column or one of the two existing columns, but the combination of the two existing columns.

 ## The @Embeddable annotation